 There may be more than one party who is liable for your injuries.

-Call us at (855) JUSTICE to discuss your case with an experienced California injury lawyer.
+Call us at (855) LAWFIRM to discuss your case with an experienced California injury lawyer.

 We also have Las Vegas and Reno offices to serve your needs if you were injured as the result of negligent hiring in Nevada.